getting-things-gnome/gtg/README.md

   * ~/.config/gtg/
   * ~/.cache/gtg/
 * If you are running the Flatpak package version, those directories are all in ~/.var/app/org.gnome.Gtg/ (or something similar)
-* If you are running gtg.sh (the launcher from the Git/development version), GTG doesn't touch your normal user data, it uses the "tmp" subdirectory in your gtg development folder.
+* If you are running launch.sh (the launcher from the Git/development version), GTG doesn't touch your normal user data, it uses the "tmp" subdirectory in your gtg development folder.

 If you happen to move/copy data between those various instances, you will not only have to move/copy the folders and their contents, but also edit the destination's "projects.xml" file to change the path of the "tasks.xml" to match the new location (for example the traditional "/home/your_username/.local/share/gtg/tasks.xml" would become "/home/your_username/.var/app/org.gnome.Gtg/data/gtg/tasks.xml" when moving from the distro-provided GTG version to the Flatpak version).